Please forward this to ONE friend today and tell them to subscribe here.

 My episode with Fatemeh Alhosseini, Executive Director at Impakt Foundation, left me with a lot to think about.
 And I think it’s worth revisiting as we plan for 2026.

-We discussed resilience as a function of the system, why personalized support is likely the most effective way to improve immigrant settlement and integration outcomes, and narrative therapy as a tool for cultural immersion.
+We discussed resilience as a function of the system, why personalised support is likely the most effective way to improve immigrant settlement and integration outcomes, and narrative therapy as a tool for cultural immersion.

 Woop woop.
 I’m so glad this piece was well-received.
 Working on The Newcomers has been a labor of love.
 One that I have enjoyed so much.